 For refunds, you can mail email@example.com with your order number or call or text 1-866-437-9729.
 The Honest Kitchen provides a free shipping label for you to ship the item back in its original packaging.
 When it arrives, they credit the payment method used for the original purchase price minus any shipping fees.
 Refunds may take up to two weeks.

 I sent a text to The Honest Kitchen asking a question about wet food feeding sizes for 90+ pound dogs.
 The stated holiday hours were 10 am to 3 pm Pacific time: I sent the message at 10:21 am PT (1:21 PM in my time zone) and didn’t hear back from The Honest Kitchen by my deadline date.

-I should note here that I sent this late in the Christmas season, at a time when The Honest Kitchen was on a limited schedule.
-Ebenezer Scrooge might fault employees for taking some holiday time off, but I won’t, especially since The Honest Kitchen’s Help Center answered all my other questions.
+I should mention that I sent this during the holiday season when The Honest Kitchen was operating on a limited schedule.
+While Ebenezer Scrooge might criticize employees for taking some holiday time off, I won't, especially since The Honest Kitchen’s Help Center answered all my other queries.

 In February 2013, The Honest Kitchen recalled five lots of dog food after a supplier reported that a batch of parsley might be contaminated with salmonella.
 While quality control tests revealed no salmonella in the lots, The Honest Kitchen recalled the food as a precautionary measure.